 All of our expedition partners offer a welcoming atmosphere for adventurous travellers, but there are a few that really stand out as being particularly well suited for those travelling solo.
-Here are our top five recommendations:
+Here are our top four recommendations:

 Silversea's varied expedition fleet offers a fantastic amount of choice for solo travellers.
 Silver Origin has been purpose-built for sailing the Galapagos, treating just 100 guests to the most luxurious experience of any vessel sailing the islands.
 144-guest Silver Explorer is about to leave the fleet, and instead the focus on polar travel will be on board the latest expedition ship in the fleet, 200-guest Silver Endeavour, with PC6 ice class capabilities and state of the art technology that allows for access to some of the most remote locations of the globe, and the larger Silver Cloud, formerly part of Silversea's 'classic' fleet, operates a range of itineraries including both cold and warm water expeditions for 260 guests (limited to 200 in the polar regions).

 Silversea's low single supplement policy for guests travelling on their classic cruises is extended to these expedition vessels, with solo supplements of between 10% and 25% often available on selected sailings.
 When travelling with Silversea you can expect an ultra-luxury experience on board spacious small ships, with a hint of Italian style-hospitality, and a cosmopolitan and sophisticated passenger mix makes meeting fellow travellers easy.
 There is also a welcome Champagne reception for those travelling independently aboard every voyage.